freebsd/pkg/README.md

 independently obtained from some other source.

-A repository is a collection of packages which have been gathered together, had a catalogue created and then published, typically by exposing the repository via HTTP or some other networking protocol.
+A repository is a collection of packages which have been gathered together, had a catalog created and then published, typically by exposing the repository via HTTP or some other networking protocol.
 You can also publish a repository from a local or NFS mounted filesystem (using file:// style URLs) or via SSH (using ssh:// URLs.)